Helium, The Weightless Wonder

 helium blimp

-Helium’s ability to make objects float comes from its unique physical properties and the principle of buoyancy.
+The ability of helium to make objects float comes from its unique physical properties and the principle of buoyancy.
 As one of the lightest gases, helium possesses a lower density than the air we breathe.

 When helium gas is trapped within a balloon, for instance, the overall density of the balloon plus the helium becomes less dense than the air surrounding it.
 This difference in density creates an upward force known as buoyancy, causing the balloon to rise.
 The gravitational force acting on the object is overcome by the upward buoyant force, making the balloon and its payload float.